syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Magnifying-PDF-documents.md

 # Magnifying PDF documents

-PDF Viewer allows you to magnify the PDF document that is being displayed using the [ZoomTo](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PdfViewerControl~ZoomTo.html) method.
+PDF Viewer allows you to magnify the PDF document that is being displayed using t\he [ZoomTo](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PdfViewerControl~ZoomTo.html) method.
 The following code examples can be used to perform this action.

 {% tabs %}
 {% highlight c# %}